 {34}

-put the presence| of His Spirit in many to work the work while it is called to-day: that He may take away the spirit of slumber from them that sleep, and lead in His own path&#8212;the narrow but blessed path which leadeth unto life&#8212;the path in which the Lord of glory trod&#8212;those whom He has awakened, that they may walk in the light of the Lord.
+put the presence¦ of His Spirit in many to work the work while it is called today: that He may take away the spirit of slumber from them that sleep, and lead in His own path -- the narrow but blessed path which leadeth unto life -- the path in which the Lord of glory trod -- those whom He has awakened, that they may walk in the light of the Lord.

 But if any one will say, if you see these things, what are you doing yourself?
-I can only deeply acknowledge the strange and infinite shortcomings, and sorrow and mourn over them*&#8217;,* I acknowledge the weakness of my faith, but I earnestly seek for direction.
+I can only deeply acknowledge the strange and infinite shortcomings, and sorrow and mourn over them; I acknowledge the weakness of my faith, but I earnestly seek for direction.
 And let me add, when so many who ought to guide go their own way, those who would have gladly followed are made slow and feeble lest they should in any wise err from the straight path, and hinder their service though their souls might be safe.
-But I would solemnly repeat what I said before&#8212;the unity of the church cannot possibly be found till the common object of those who are members of it is the glory of the Lord, who is the Author and finisher of its faith: a glory which is to be made known in its brightness at His appearing, when the fashion of this world shall pass away, and therefore acted up to and entered upon in spirit when we are planted together in the likeness of His death.
+But I would solemnly repeat what I said before -- the unity of the church cannot possibly be found till the common object of those who are members of it is the glory of the Lord, who is the Author and finisher of its faith: a glory which is to be made known in its brightness at His appearing, when the fashion of this world shall pass away, and therefore acted up to and entered upon in spirit when we are planted together in the likeness of His death.
 Because unity can, in the nature of things, be there only; unless the Spirit of God who brings His people together, gather them for purposes not of God, and the counsels of God in Christ come to nought.
-The Lord Himself says, &#8220;That they all may be one; as thou Father art in me and I in thee, that they also may be one in us; that the world may believe that thou hast sent me.
-And the glory which thou gavest me I have given them, that they may be one, even as we are one: I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me.&#8221;
+The Lord Himself says, "That they all may be one; as thou Father art in me and I in thee, that they also may be one in us; that the world may believe that thou hast sent me.
+And the glory which thou gavest me I have given them, that they may be one, even as we are one: I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me".